freearcadescript/FreeArcadeScript/README.txt

 5.) delete the install.php file after step 4 is completed.

 6.)
-The following files must be chmod(set permissions) to 777:

-           /games
-           /games/thumbs
-           /cache
-           /avatars
-           /includes/hitcounter.txt

-If permissions are not set to 777, the script will spit out errors!
-All other files and folders need to be set to 755.

-7) Login using the username admin and password admin and change the password!
+Login using the username admin and password admin and change the password!
 For security reasons we recomend either deleting the admin account or making it a non admin one.

-8.)
+7.)
 Go in and set your site settings through the admin panel.

 PLEASE NOTE!!!!
 If no categories or games are loaded, the script will spit out some errors on some pages.
 They will also display similar errors if none are activated in the admin panel.